Running Pace & Race Time Predictor

 What is a negative split?

-Running the second half of a race faster than the first.
-It's the most efficient pacing strategy for distance races — start conservatively and finish strong.
+Running the second half of a race faster than the first half.
+It is the most efficient pacing strategy for distance events — starting conservatively preserves glycogen and delays fatigue, allowing you to accelerate when others are slowing down.

 Related Calculators